murlock1000/MatrixNotificationBot/docker/README.md

   `/data/store`.
 There is no need to create this directory yourself, it will be created on startup if it does not exist.

-* Choose whether you want to use SQLite or Postgres as your database backend.
+* Choose whether you want to use SQLite or Postgres as your database backend (only Postgres supported for now).
   Postgres has increased performance over SQLite, and is recommended for deployments with many users.